gadjalin/glf90w/README.md

 cmake -DBUILD_SHARED_LIBS=OFF -B bin cmake --build bin
 ```
-It is usually recommended build a static library by setting the CMake `BUILD_SHARED_LIBS` variables to `OFF`.
+It is usually recommended to build a static library by setting the CMake `BUILD_SHARED_LIBS` variable to `OFF`.
-In the same way, you can also use `-DCMAKE_BUILD_TYPE=Debug` to build a debug version (minimal compiler optimisation and debug symbols).
+In the same way, you can also set the `CMAKE_BUILD_TYPE` variable to `Debug` to build a debug version (minimal compiler optimisation and debug symbols).
 By default, `BUILD_SHARED_LIBS` is `OFF` and `CMAKE_BUILD_TYPE` is `Release` (full compiler optimisation and no debug symbols).

 On Windows, the exact process may vary depending on your environment.
 You may